-Two setups are considered giving the same ground sample distance but the one of the left is taken with a wide angle lens while the one on the right uses a longer focal length that requires the camera to be more distant from the testfield.
+Two setups are considered giving the same ground sample distance, but the one on the left is taken with a wide-angle lens, while the one on the right uses a longer focal length that requires the camera to be more distant from the test-object.

-The longer distance implies more water, and thus scattering volume in between, thus resulting in an image with less contrast and more intense color dominant given by the wavelength selective absorption.
+The longer distance implies more water, and, consequently scattering volume between the camera and the subject, thus resulting in an image with less contrast and more intense color dominant given by the wavelength selective absorption.

-LEARN BY DOING WITH POSER
+LEARNING BY DOING WITH POSER

 Simulation-based learning is generally understood to have significant positive effects on the acquisition of new complex skills (Chernikova 2020).
 Simulations can help to deliver experiences and meaningful examples in a scalable way, which can more easily translate from abstract theory to practical application within real world environments.

-Possible exercise implementation

-Basic GSD, overlap, sidelap type of implementation in POSER.
-Camera path constraints or python scripting

-Camera calibration and importance of camera network for self calibration à experiment with pure nadir oblique only or mixed network and influence on the accuracy of camera parameters and 3D reconstruction

-SfM MVS full example

-Completenses from a Smithsonian coral?

-Caustics?

-Export camera path to Subsurface log for decompression sickness etc
+Within the POSER simulator, exemplified scenarios with case studies derived from real projects in marine archaeology, ecology and subsea metrology are envisaged.
+For each topic, an ad-hoc Blender project file is designed and prepared.
+Hereafter some examples of possible topics are reported.

 Imaging basics in underwater photogrammetry

-One of the first fundamental concepts taught in photogrammetry classes is the image scale and how it affects the level of details visible in the recorded scene as a function of the characteristics of the imaging sensor, lens and its distance from the subject.
+One of the first fundamental concepts taught in photogrammetry classes is the image scale and how it affects the level of details visible in the recorded scene as a function of the characteristics of the imaging sensor, lens, and distance from the subject.
 The ground sample distance is then defined as the pixel size expressed in ground (object space) units (Granshaw, 2020).
-Figure 3 shows an example of a 3D model of a French Polynesian coral reef from Moorea Idea Project (REFERENCES) that will be released with POSER simulator.
-This example serves as a basic exercise where the students compute the correct camera height from the sea bottom, given its focal length and pixel size, to meet a specific GSD, namely 1 and 3 mm in the figure.
+Figure 3 shows an example of a 3D model of a French Polynesian coral reef from the Moorea Idea Project (Nocerino et al., 2020) that will be released within the POSER simulator.
+Although a pretty simple and intuitive concept, it can be difficult for beginners to understand how to choose between a camera sensor and lens properly, adapt the distance D to achieve a specific GSD, and how this affects the final 3D reconstruction.
+This example is an introductory exercise where the students compute the correct camera height from the sea bottom, given its focal length and pixel size, to meet a specific GSD, namely 1 and 3 mm in the figure.
 Precompiled blender file examples where the scene is already loaded will be released.
-The student will have the possibility to interactively modify the camera distance from the reef and check the achieved GSD using the metric resolution targets spread on the underwater scene.
-Besides being able to understand the level of detail associated to a specific GSD in the relevant scenario, this exercise fosters the good practice of having reference control methods and checks in the scene for a quick validation of captured data directly on site.
+The student can interactively modify the camera distance from the reef and check the achieved GSD using the metric resolution targets spread on the underwater scene.
+Besides understanding the level of detail associated with a specific GSD, this exercise fosters the good practice of having reference control and validation methods in the scene to quickly verify the captured data directly on-site.

+Underwater camera calibration

+The students can practice the concepts behind camera calibration using different calibration objects, from the planar checkerboard to the 3D test-object shown in Figure 1.
+The student can analyse the image quality of the specific system used (dome, flat, cylindrical ports) and design and test the impact of the camera network on the determinability and accuracy of interior and additional calibration parameters.